Contour integration underlies fundamental Bernoulli number recurrence: Introduction.

 and

-With (2) and (3) in plain view, a temptation arose to provide for them, too, an {\em{ab initio}} verification, and, more even than that, to evaluate the entire hierarchy of log-sine integrals\footnote{If that were the only goal then we should assuredly stop dead in our tracks, simply because, on the one hand, {\bf{MATHEMATICA}} provides all such evaluations on demand, with great aplomb, and this even in its symbolic mode, while, on the other, a relatively painless derivation can be based upon a Fourier series, one which emerges in its turn from the power series for $\,\log(1-z)\,$ when argument $\,z\,$ is forced to lie upon the unit circle.
+With (2) and (3) in plain view, a temptation arose to provide for them, too, an {\textit{ab initio}} verification, and, more even than that, to evaluate the entire hierarchy of log-sine integrals\footnote{If that were the only goal then we should assuredly stop dead in our tracks, simply because, on the one hand, {\em{Mathematica}} provides all such evaluations on demand, with great aplomb, and this even in its symbolic mode, while, on the other, a relatively painless derivation (Eq.
+(51)) can be based upon a Fourier series, one which materializes in its turn from the power series for $\,{\rm{Log}}(1-z)\,$ when argument $\,z\,$ is forced to lie upon the unit circle.
 This Fourier series underlies in addition an essentially zinger verification of (1).
 All such manifold benefits of the Fourier option are sketched in an Appendix.
-Moreover, it goes without saying that both contour-based (14) and Fourier-based (27) evaluations of (4), even though they may be of secondary interest in the present context, do stand in complete agreement.}
+And, prior even to that, when Bernoulli polynomials are admitted as integrand factors during contour integration (Section 4), the log-sine series is produced once more in (43).
+It goes without saying that contour-based (Eqs.
+(14) and (43)) and Fourier-based (Eq.
+(51)) evaluations of (4), even though they may be of secondary interest in the present context, do stand in complete agreement.}

-as the power of $\,x\,$ roams over all non-negative integers $\,n\,=\,0,\,1,\,2,\,3,\,\ldots\,{\rm{ad\;inf}}\,.$ Not only was this fresh ambition, digressive and self-indulgent though it may have been, easy to satisfy via quadrature on the same contour as before, but it also exposed to view once more the fundamental Bernoulli number recurrence
+as the power of $\,x\,$ roams over all non-negative integers $\,n\geq 0.$ Not only was this fresh ambition, digressive and self-indulgent though it may have been, easy to satisfy via quadrature on the same contour as before, but it also exposed to view once more the fundamental Bernoulli number recurrence

-which is valid for $\,n\geq 2\,$ and, together with the initial condition $\,B_{0}\,=\,1\,$ and the self-consistent choice $\,B_{1}\,=\,-1/2\,,$ is adequate to populate the entire Bernoulli ladder, complete with null entries at all odd indices beyond $\,k\,=\,1\,,$ {\em{viz.,}} $\,B_{2l+1}\,=\,0\,$ whenever $\,l\geq1\,.$ Source material on the Bernoulli numbers and the related Bernoulli polynomials is ubiquitous, and can be sampled, for example, in [\textbf{3-5}].
-References [\textbf{6,7}] provide a valuable overview all at once of their mathematical properties and historical genesis in com-
+which is valid for $\,n\geq 2\,$ and, together with the initial condition $\,B_{0}\,=\,1\,$ and the self-consistent choice $\,B_{1}\,=\,-1/2\,,$ is adequate to populate the entire Bernoulli ladder, complete with null entries at all odd indices beyond $\,k\,=\,1\,,$ {\textit{viz.,}} $\,B_{2l+1}\,=\,0\,$ whenever $\,l\geq1\,.$ Source material on the Bernoulli numbers and the related Bernoulli polynomials is ubiquitous, and can be sampled, for example, in [2, 10, 12].
+References [3, 7] provide a valuable overview all at once of their mathematical properties and historical genesis in computing sums of finite progressions of successive integers raised to fixed positive powers.
+Equally valuable is online Reference [11], which cites a rich literature and covers besides a vast panorama of diverse mathematical knowledge.